RabaDaba1/lab-07-integer-programming/README.md

 The `knapsack_problems` folder contains some input instances.
 You may benchmark your solvers by running: `python benchmark.py`.
 This script is **not** used in the grading process.
 You may want to edit the `benchmark.py` to enable/disable solvers or problems.

-## Other

-The `check_ie.py` is a very basic acceptance test, you may use it to try to solve the problem presented during the class/lecture.

 ## GitLab Setup

 * [ ] Make sure, you have a **private** group